Texas-Robotics-Academy/markdown/in_person/start_welcome.md

 We have done everything that we could think of to pack as much fun as possible into this week.
 {{ site.data.alerts.end }}

+# Seating

+Every time you enter the lab, your assigned seat will change.
+We can group campers together who are working on similar activities, so we can better help you as a group.
+Look for the sign indicating where you should sit every time you enter into the lab, and sit in the corresponding area.

 # Cups
 At this time, you should place your pair of cups on top of the computer monitor in front of you, with the blue cup facing up.
 * When the red cup is facing upward, it means: